Khame Mi

-Khame Mi (ခမည်းမိ, [kʰəmɛ́ mḭ]) was the first chief queen consort of King Swa Saw Ke of Ava.
+Khame Mi (ခမည်းမိ, [kʰəmɛ́ mḭ]) was the first chief queen consort of King Swa Saw Ke of Ava in upper Burma in what is now the country of Myanmar.
 She is regarded as the mother of King Tarabya, the successor of Swa, by the standard Burmese chronicles despite inscriptional evidence to the contrary.

 Brief

 The chronicles provide little detail about her background.
 Given that her brother Thilawa was married to Saw Pale, a granddaughter of King Kyawswa of Pagan, and that she herself was married to Swa Saw Ke, brother of Saw Pale, she was certainly of royal descent.
 She had at least one other brother, Maha Pyauk.
 Furthermore, she most probably married Swa some time between 1343 and 1351 during his stint as governor of Yamethin in the Pinya Kingdom before his defection to Sagaing c.
 1351.